A Moving Day Tour from Bruges to Flanders Fields in Belgium

 Where To Stay To Visit Flanders Fields

-If you’d like to explore Flanders Fields on your own, rather than as part of a tour, then basing yourself in Ypres is a great idea.
+If you’d like to explore the region on your own, rather than as part of a day tour to Flanders Fields, then basing yourself in Ypres is a great idea.
 It also means you’ll be able to witness the Menin Gate Ceremony at 8pm where The Last Post is played each day to commemorate the fallen.
+Alternatively, you could stay in Bruges and take a day trip as I did.

 Finding a Flanders Fields Tour